 Modern manufacturing process which have came about in the last few years have seen the quality braided line improve greatly and strong breaking strains have been maintained while the diameter of braided line has been significantly reduced.
 Simple polyester is now no longer used (apart from in ultra-cheap braided lines which should be very much avoided) and instead braided line is made with modern, man-made fibres such as Dyneema® and Spectra which are spun through a machine known as a spinneret and then intertwined together.

-This creates a fishing line which is extremely strong and stretch free and yet also very thin – while a monofilament line of 15lb breaking strain would typically be 0.35mm in diameter a braided line of the same breaking strain would have a diameter as low as 0.13mm.
+This creates a fishing line which is extremely strong and stretch free and yet also very low diameter – the table below shows the difference in diameter between braided line and the equivalent strength monofilament.

 The developments in braided line have revoluntionised shore and boat angling in the UK and around the world.
 Boat anglers continue to use braided line, but modern braids are much more effective at cutting through tides than the bulky old braid of previous years.
 Indeed, braided line has almost completely replaced wire line as the top choice of anglers boat fishing at depths or in situations when the tide is running fast and hard.
 For shore anglers the reduction in the diameter of braided line means that it can not only be used to cast with, but casting distances with braid are much improved compared to those made with monofilament of an equivalent breaking strain.
 Braided line is now often used by anglers switching to a longer Continental-style fishing rod, read more on this topic by clicking here.

 - The low diameter of braided line means that casting distances can be improved dramatically.
 Anglers using braid along with a long, continental style rod often see their casting distances greatly improved with no changes/modification to their casting style – an overhead thump casting style can still see big improvements when braid is used.